ncredinburgh/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

-# Always Use a StringBuffer to Concatenate
+# Bad Advice - Always Use a StringBuffer to Concatenate

 This advice is doubly wrong.